Skip to main content

 kde-builder --install-distro-packages

-Finally, perform your first build.
+Finally, perform your first build:

-kde-builder dolphin
+kde-builder kcalc

 Updating kde-builder

-Set up Qt
+Setting up Qt

 The initial setup of kde-builder should have installed the required Qt6 packages for you already, in which case you don't need to do anything and may skip directly to the Configure git section.